| Endymion MailMan Installation

 through the cracks and our support staff will not be rude or dismissive.

+There really is no such thing as a dumb question.
 If you're in a hurry, then you might want to skip directly

 to the installation section for Unix